Norwich Bar Billiards

 Pins that have been moved from their starting positions are reset only once the player’s visit is completed.

-1. If the pin’s starting position is occupied or obscured by a ball to extent where the pin could not be replaced without disturbing the ball, the ball will be considered to be out of play and will be returned to the trough allowing the pin to be reset to its starting position.
+1. If the pin’s starting position is occupied or obscured by a ball to the extent where the pin could not be replaced without disturbing the ball, the ball will be considered to be out of play and will be returned to the trough allowing the pin to be reset to its starting position.

 2. If a pin is touching a ball but the pin’s starting position is not occupied or obscured, the ball will be considered to be in play and will remain on the table.